netgen/ezplatform-site-api/docs/reference/services.rst

 ``loadFieldRelations()``
 ........................

-Get all field relations from a specific field of a given Content.
+Get all field relation :ref:`Content items<content_object>` from a specific field of a given Content.
 The method supports optional filtering by ContentType.

 +----------------------------------------+------------------------------------------------------------------------------------+